-This weekend I stayed at the Grand Hotel Saltsjöbaden for a conference on influencer marketing organized by Influencers of Sweden.
+Last weekend I stayed at the Grand Hotel Saltsjöbaden for a conference on influencer marketing organized by Influencers of Sweden.
 I was not only tremendously interested in the subject me but I was also wondering if I could manage a whole conference in Swedish.
 Afterall, I only recently started learning Swedish.
 The rich history of the Grand Hotel Saltsjöbaden talked to my imagination.
 So it was no hard decision to make when choosing a place to stay during the conference.

-Saltsjöbaden is located in the archipelago, at about half an hour from Stockholm.
+Saltsjöbaden is located in the archipelago, at about half an hour from the centre of Stockholm.
 The Baggensfjärden where the hotel is located is very quiet (although I can imagine it is a lot busier in the summer).
 Within walking distance you find Saltsjöbadens Friluftsbad which you can visit from May to September.
 The adjoining restaurant is also open at some times during the winter.
 You will also find a lot of boats here.
 There is a sailing club located in the port.
 For generations, the Grand Hotel in Stockholm was a sister hotel to the one in Saltsjöbaden, under the same owners.

 Grand Hotel Saltsjöbaden